(This article may or may not contain affiliate links. What does that mean?)

 Find All the Free Things

 Of course, one of the greatest things about D.C. is how many things are FREE!
 The world-class Smithsonian museums do not charge for admission and offer a chance to see dinosaur bones, the Wright Brothers’ plane, Dorothy’s ruby slippers, and much more.
 This includes the National Zoo with its well-known pandas and bee playground; the outdoor fun of the zoo makes an excellent break day for little hands that are tired of museums.
-Even though no admission fee is required for Smithsonian attractions, timed reservations often are needed to ensure entry.
+Even though no admission fee is required for Smithsonian attractions, timed reservations are often required to ensure entry.

 Tours of federal buildings generally are free, so your family can tour the Capitol, the Bureau of Engraving and Printing, and even the White House at no extra cost.